 Room: 315

-- Bachelor of Arts in Political Science with a Certificate in Education Studies from Yale University
+- Bachelor of Arts in Social Studies Education from Northeastern State University

 Email: sbarry@tsas.org